ST10539337/Hope-for-Paws-Animal-Shelter123/README.md

 Hope for Paw Animal Shelter is more than a safe haven; it is a movement rooted in kindness, aiming to create a future where no animal is left behind and every paw finds its way home.

+29/05/2026
+One of the challenges I faced while working on Part 2 of the Hope for Paws website was learning how to properly style different sections of the website using CSS.
+At first, it was difficult to understand how to position elements correctly, choose suitable colours, and make the layout look neat and professional.
+I also struggled with ensuring that the styling was consistent across all pages.

+However, I really enjoyed working with CSS because it allowed me to make the website more visually appealing and interactive.
+It was exciting to see how adding styles such as colours, fonts, spacing, borders, and hover effects transformed the website from a simple HTML structure into a more realistic and user-friendly website.
+Since the website is about Hope for Paws, I enjoyed creating a warm and welcoming design that reflects care and compassion for animals.

+I have changed background colour where in part 1 it was white, currently in part 2 it is light blue

+The fonts of each subheadings have changed

+The headings in my navigation bar have been changed to black where previously they were blue

 # References:
 Animal Care Facility (no date) City of South Perth.
 Available at: https://southperth.wa.gov.au/residents/animals-and-pets/animal-care-facility (Accessed: 16 April 2026).